 Recognizing some of the key terms that we’ve already noticed, this will be an important piece to review later.

 Bolded and italicized terms throughout

-Clearly, these are key terms and concepts that we’ll be expected to understand; we know this because the learning objectives stated that we need to know the key terminology of the scientific method.
+Clearly, these are key terms and concepts that we’ll be expected to understand.
+We know this because the learning objectives stated that we need to know the key terminology of the scientific method.